Singular reduction modules of differential equations: Reduction modules of codimension one and singularity co-order one

-Taking the previous example on evolution equations as a model case, we now proceed to studying $(n{-}1)$-dimensional co-order one singular reduction modules of general partial differential equations in one dependent and $n$~independent variables.
-In the course of considering single modules of this kind it is only possible to derive an assertion similar to Proposition~\ref{PropositionOnSingularAndUltraSingularModulesOfEvolEqs}.
+Taking the previous example on evolution equations as a model case, we now proceed to studying $(n{-}1)$-dimensional singularity-co-order-one reduction modules of general partial differential equations in one dependent and $n$~independent variables.
+In the course of considering single modules of this kind it is only possible to derive a result similar to Proposition~\ref{PropositionOnSingularAndUltraSingularModulesOfEvolEqs}.

-\begin{proposition} \looseness=-1 Let $\mathcal L$: $L[u]=0$ be a partial differential equation in one dependent and $n$~independent variables, let $Q$ be an $(n{-}1)$-dimensional involutive module of vector fields defined in the space of $(x,u)$ and satisfying the rank condition, as well as $\wsco_{\mathcal L}Q=1$.
-We also suppose that a first-order differential function~$\hat L$ associated with~$L$ on the manifold~$\smash{\mathcal Q_{\ssl r\ssr}}$ up to nonvanishing multiplier, where $r=\ord L$, is of maximal rank with respect to the unique first-order derivative of~$u$ appearing in~$\hat L$.
+\begin{proposition} Let $\mathcal L$: $L[u]=0$ be a partial differential equation in one dependent and $n$~independent variables, let $Q$ be an $(n{-}1)$-dimensional involutive module of vector fields defined in the space of $(x,u)$ and satisfying the rank condition, as well as $\wsco_{\mathcal L}Q=1$.
+We also suppose that a first-order differential function~$\hat L$ associated with~$L$ on the manifold~$\mathcal Q_{\ssl r\ssr}$ up to nonvanishing multiplier, where $r=\ord L$, is of maximal rank with respect to the unique first-order derivative of~$u$ appearing in~$\hat L$.
 Then $Q$ is a reduction module of~$\mathcal L$ if and only if there exists a (unique) $n$-dimensional module~$\hat Q$ which is ultra-singular for~$\mathcal L$ and contains~$Q$. \end{proposition}

 \begin{proof} Under these assumptions, there exists a vector field~$Q_0$ such that the equation~$\hat L=0$ is equivalent to the equation $Q_0[u]=0$, where $Q_0[u]$ is the characteristic of~$Q_0$.
 Consider the module~$\hat Q$ spanned by~$Q$ and~$Q_0$.
 It is $n$-dimensional and satisfies the rank condition.
 Lemma~\ref{LemmaOnReformulationOfCondInvCriterion} implies that $Q$ is a reduction module of~$\mathcal L$ if and only if it is a reduction module of the equation $\hat L=0$.
-The last condition is equivalent to the involution of the module~$\hat Q$, and then the equation~$\mathcal L$ is an identity on the well-defined manifold~$\smash{\hat{\mathcal Q}_{\ssl r\ssr}}$, i.e., the module~$\hat Q$ is ultra-singular for~$\mathcal L$.
+The last condition is equivalent to the involutivity of the module~$\hat Q$, and then the equation~$\mathcal L$ is an identity on the well-defined manifold~$\smash{\hat{\mathcal Q}_{\ssl r\ssr}}$, i.e., the module~$\hat Q$ is ultra-singular for~$\mathcal L$.
 The conditions that the $n$-dimensional module~$\hat Q$ is ultra-singular for~$\mathcal L$ and contains~$Q$ uniquely determine~$\hat Q$. \end{proof}

 \begin{remark} The assumption that the differential function~$\hat L$ is of maximal rank with respect to the unique first-order derivative of~$u$ appearing in~$\hat L$ can be replaced by the weaker supposition that the equation $\hat L=0$ is equivalent to the equation $\check L=0$, where the differential function~$\check L$ satisfies the above condition of maximal rank. \end{remark}